 Less than 3 hours flight from Sanford, FL to Lehigh Valley, PA.
 Both small airports and super easy and fast to check in (online), drop a suitcase, security and boarding.
 I think it’s the fastest I’ve done from arriving at the airport until boarding the plane.
 Perfect.
+(Watch a video)

 We flew with Allegiant, which is not one of the best ones but the crew was very friendly and helpful at all times.
 However, their seats reminded me about Ryanair… They don’t recline! lol

 Arriving in Allentown, Pennsylvania at 9am was perfect to start my little tour around Lehigh Valley.
 It was mid August so the weather was great, sunny but not so hot, although after a long walk outside you feel it of course, but the 1st day was very relaxed.
 This is Trevor’s hometown which means he was about to present me a new city from his experiences.
 Couldn’t wait any longer!

 My 1st stop was at Wegmans.
 Weird spot to begin because it’s a supermarket but it was great!
 Well, it’s a supermarket/deli/pub, I want one of this in Florida (Publix, I still love you).
 Think Whole Foods, Trader Joes, or Fresh Market on steroids.
 First, we had lunch at the restaurant and then a stroll around this place.
 One thing I don’t like, not like Florida, to buy alcohol (beers or wine) you have to do it in another place, but they have a big selection of beers at the beer store.
 It was fun to walk around.